Thursday, January 7, 2016

 Paul, the Apostle to the Gentiles, was not opposed to the law.
 People wrongly accuse him of being antinomian (rejecting the moral law of God).
 The truth is Paul was very much in favor of upholding the Law.
 He understood that the Law came through the pre-existent WORD OF GOD, the Mediator between the Father and Moses (cf. Gal.
 3:19-20; Ex.
 34:5; Pr.
 30:4).
 In fact, Paul sees the law being fulfilled when people do what the law requires.
 As Paul states:

 Jesus talks about how he came to fulfill the law, and Paul says the just requirement of the law was fulfilled in Jesus.
 This was completed when Jesus gave his life so that human beings could have access to eternal life.
 Jesus was able to do this because he never sinned once; that is, Jesus did not fall short of keeping all the Ten Commandments.
-However, if we do not know them, then we cannot understand what Jesus has done for us, let alone know when we have transgressed them.
+However, if we do not know the Ten Commandments, then we cannot understand what Jesus has done for us, let alone know when we have transgressed them ourselves.

 World Recognition

 The Ten Commandments are recognized the world over as being the rules by which people should live.
 Yet most people only pay lip service to these rules.
-What is surprising, though, is those who claim to know the Ten Commandments often have a very shallow understanding of what they mean.
+What is surprising, though, is that those who claim to know the Ten Commandments often have a very shallow understanding of what they mean.
 In fact, I have not met one person who has been able to quote the unexpurgated version of the Ten Commandments.
-I can only put this down to the fact that meditating on the Law of God as expressed in the first Psalm is not high on people’s list of priorities.
+I can only attribute this to the fact that meditating on the Law of God, as expressed in the first Psalm, is not high on people’s list of priorities.
 Nevertheless, I have met one or two who can cite an abbreviated version, but not the unabridged version of the Ten Commandments.

 The Abbreviated Version

 You might think, “What is wrong with the abbreviated version?”
-At face value, there does not appear to be much wrong with it; except, like the Reader’s Digest version of the Bible, it is very condensed when it comes to critical truths that pertain to understanding the keys to successful living.
+At face value, there does not appear to be much wrong with it; however, like the Reader’s Digest version of the Bible, it is very condensed.
 The abbreviated version goes:

 2) You shall not make for yourselves any graven images.